Introduction to Genome Browsers

 The workshop is aimed at bench researchers with no coding/programming skills who wish to learn how to utilise online data and resources to refine their biological research questions and discovery.

-- web browser (Firefox or Chrome recommended)
+- Web browser (Firefox or Chrome recommended)

-- IGV (Integrated Genome Viewer) (free)
+- IGV (Integrative Genome Viewer) (free)